iSpiEFP/iSpiEFP_GUI/README.md

  - https://github.com/slipchenko/iSpiEFP_Dev_Scripts/releases/tag/v1.05-alpha

 ### Help
-For help on using iSpiEFP visit the website that Yen has made. <sorry I am missing that right now>
+For help on using iSpiEFP visit the website that Yen has made. <sorry I am missing that right now>.
+(Release Data: TBA)

 ---